* This article has been updated for 2024.

 Over-The-Rhine gift shops

-The holiday season is upon us, so it’s a good time to make your wish list.
+Need to find the perfect gift for someone?
 These shops sell local and global wares catered to the novice cook and the art lover.

 MiCA 12/v